I tell you, filling in for Rush is a little bit like being Jaja Gabor's eighth husband on their honeymoon.

 They can't do it.

-And yet you get activist judges who read all sorts of things in the Ninth Amendment, in the Due Process Clause, and the Equal Protection Clause, trying to read things into the Constitution that simply isn't there.
+And yet you get activist judges who read all sorts of things in the Ninth Amendment, in the Due Process Clause, in the Equal Protection Clause, trying to read things into the Constitution that simply isn't there.

 In fact, I'll give you an example, Steve.

-Well, at least when they tried to do the misguided prohibition, they were intellectually honest enough to say, well, we've got to amend the Constitution.
+At least when they tried to do the misguided prohibition, they were intellectually honest enough to say, well, we've got to amend the Constitution because there is no federal power to ban alcohol.

-Now it's just we'll get a judge to uphold a federal ban on smoking or anything else.
+Now it's just, we'll get a judge to uphold a federal ban on smoking or anything else.

 They interpret laws.